The-LukeZ/ComponentsV2ForLLMs/README.md

 1. **Create a Gem**: Go to Gemini, and start a new Gem.
 2. **Upload the file as knowledge**: Add `docs.md` to your Gem’s knowledge base.
+3. **Add a single line of instructions**: "You are assisting the user with Components V2.
+Use the documentation."
-3. **Start chatting**: Gemini anything about Message Components V2 - get instant answers or JSON examples!
+4. **Start chatting**: Gemini anything about Message Components V2 - get instant answers or JSON examples!

 </details>